 Q&A

+Why do you want to change ageing?
 Ageing is a deeply personal journey influenced by health, finances, culture, and mindset.
 Generations experience ageing differently due to advancements in health and technology.
 Yet, societal attitudes often remain fixated on youth.
 I aim to challenge this mindset by reshaping perceptions of ageing, from the images we see to the limitations imposed by age-centric practices.

+What makes you think TLOA could have an impact?
 The people.
 We are approaching exceptionally intelligent, busy, and talented individuals to address questions and share their research.
 Their generosity with time and knowledge has deeply moved me, instilling a sense of profound gratitude.
 I believe change requires a movement, and the more people who become part of TLOA, the better our chances of making a difference.

+What is old for you?
 For me, it's a combination of physical changes and a narrowing of one's world.
 The most significant aspect that could make a difference is the mindset surrounding feeling old.
 It's about not letting numerical age dictate perceptions but remaining flexible, open, and embracing growth.

+If you were in government - what is the first action/policy you would take for older demographics?
 Wow, where do I start… I guess by appointing a minister dedicated solely to ageing.
 This minister would spearhead the creation of contemporary services and policies aimed at fostering active, supportive, and inclusive ageing experiences.
 These initiatives would encompass programs such as flexible retirement, urban planning for intergenerational cities, preventive healthcare, and personalised transportation solutions, among others.
 It's imperative that the driving force behind these efforts views ageing as an active, purposeful, and potentially joyful stage of life.
 Additionally, I'm puzzled by the marketing of senior weeks in various cities for individuals aged 55 and over.

+Are you ageist?
 In some respects, I believe I am.
 This marks my fourth project related to ageing, with my initial venture dating back nearly two decades.
 I'm endeavouring to comprehend my passion for this subject, which I suspect stems from a personal fear that as one ages, both self-imposed and societal barriers may gradually limit opportunities.

 Views and opinions expressed by authors and contributors on this website are their own and do not necessarily reflect the views and opinions of the publisher.